 When you create a new Cloud SQL for SQL Server instance, the default

-sqlserver user is already created for you, though you must set its password.
+user is already created for you, although you must set its password.

 sqlserver user is part of the

 ALTER ANY CONNECTION